Links

 If you click the "On Success" transition on the action, you have the option to create a Data Alias.

 A data alias allows you to create a variable, similar to an input variable, but with data direct from an action API request.
-In our example below, we are creating a variable called "user_details" and populating it with the details of the user using Jinja.
+In our example below, we are creating a variable with the key called "user_details" and populating it with the data of the user using Jinja.

 We will then take our "Create Ticket" action from our respective PSA from the integrations menu on the left.
 In our example, we'll use Datto PSA.